How to Clean Weber Grill Lid (6 Super Easy Steps)

 Step 4:

-Try not to scrub or scour the outside of the lid with anything too coarse, such as abrasive cleaning pads, a steel bristle grill brush, or use abrasive materials to clean as it will scratch and damage the surface of the paint.
+Try not to scrub or scour the outside of the lid with anything too coarse, such as abrasive cleaning pads or a steel bristle grill brush, or use abrasive materials to clean as it will scratch and damage the surface of the paint.
 A non-caustic cleaning product is a way to go.

 Step 5: